Home/Seeds/White Sesame Seed

 MythSesame seeds are only for flavoring dishes.+

-RealityThey are nutrient-dense and provide significant health benefits beyond flavor.
+RealitySesame seeds are highly nutritious and provide numerous health benefits beyond just flavor.

 MythEating sesame seeds will make you gain weight.+

-RealityIn moderation, they can be part of a healthy diet and may aid in weight management.
+RealityWhile sesame seeds are calorie-dense, they can be part of a balanced diet and may aid in weight management when consumed in moderation.

 Healthy Recipes